Kyle Dake: 2015–2017

 During 2015, he competed at the US World Team Trials after winning the Northeastern Regionals, and was able to advance to the best–of–three finals.
 Dake was once again defeated twice in a row by Jordan Burroughs, who would go on to claim his third World Championship.
-Dake then did not compete until December, when he moved up to 86 kilograms for the US Nationals, placing first after beating David Taylor, Jon Reader, Keith Gavin and Tyrel Todd.
-In 2016, his appearances were also scarce, as he only competed at the Alexander Medved Open, placing ninth, and at the US Olympic Team Trials.
+He did not compete until December, when he moved up to 86 kilograms for the US National Championship, placing first after beating David Taylor, Jon Reader, Keith Gavin and Tyrel Todd.
+In 2016, his appearances were also scarce, as he only competed at the Alexander Medved Open, placing ninth, and at the US Olympic Team Trials,.
 At the trials, Dake defeated Richard Perry and David Taylor to advance to the best-of-three finals.
-Facing J'den Cox, Dake was defeated in the first match, and after coming back to win the second match, he was defeated again in the third match, placing second at the US Olympic Team Trials.
+Facing J'den Cox, Dake was defeated in the first match, and after coming back to win the second match, he was defeated again in the third match, placing second.

-In 2017, Dake moved back down to 74 kilograms, and claimed the Grand Prix of Paris in January after defeating Alex Dieringer in the finals.
+In 2017, Dake moved back down to 74 kilograms, and claimed the Paris Grand Prix in January after defeating Alex Dieringer in the finals.
 At the US Open in April, Dake once again defeated Dieringer in the semifinals, but lost to Jordan Burroughs on criteria and placed second.
 At the US World Team Trials, Dake defeated two-time NCAA champion Isaiah Martinez and three-time NCAA champion Alex Dieringer to make the best-of-three finals.
-Facing Jordan Burroughs, Dake took the first match on criteria, but lost twice in a row by decision, seemingly having ended the rivalry 1–7 in favor of Burroughs.
+Facing Jordan Burroughs, Dake took the first match on criteria, but lost twice in a row by decision.
 He competed one more time in December, when he moved up to 79 kilograms and helped Team USA reach second place at the Clubs World Cup with six technical falls.